 Licenses & Certifications:

 Valid driver's license with an acceptable driving record based on driving requirements for the position.

 Valid DOT medical card or the ability to obtain one prior to hire.

 Must obtain First Aid/CPR card within 90 days.

 This position requires the ability to occasionally bend, stoop squat, crouch, climb ladders, twist, kneel, balance and reach, and rarely crawl.
 Occasionally lift above-shoulder items weighing up to 50 lbs, and waist-high and knee-high items weighing up to 75 lbs; occasionally push or pull items using force of up to 50 lbs. and rarely up to 125 lbs; occasionally carry with one hand items weighing up to 50 lbs or two hands items weighing up to 75 lbs.
 Occasionally use fine and gross hand manipulation when working with tools or equipment, and occasionally use foot controls when driving.
 Job sometimes requires working outdoors in adverse weather conditions or in confined spaces.
 Applicant must perform the essential functions of the position without posing a direct threat of harm to self, others, or property.
-Job placement is contingent upon successful completion of a pre-employment, post-offer Functional Capacity Assessment (FCA) and Department of Transportation (DOT) physical exam.
+Job placement is contingent upon successful completion of a Department of Transportation (DOT) physical exam.

 Immediately enroll in the Stations Technician Apprenticeship Program.
 Additional safety related training may be required.

 This position is a member of the Stations Construction department and may be assigned to work in a Panel Shop, on a Substation Control Wiring crew, on a Power Plant Control wiring crew, or on a combo crew that does both Control wiring and Structural work in substations.
 The crew this position is assigned to may change at any time depending on business need.
 This position requires extensive travel across Idaho Power’s service area.